HelloAIXIAOJI/JLang/README.md

 [中文文档](README.zh.md)

-## What is JLang?
+## What is JiLang?

-JLang is an experimental programming language that uses JSON as its syntax.
+JiLang is an experimental programming language that uses JSON as its syntax.
 It allows you to write programs using familiar JSON structures while providing programming capabilities like variables, loops, conditionals, and functions.

 ```json
 {